-Students in Year 11 and Year 12 have the opportunity to come to TAFE on a part time basis, in most cases, one day per week to undertake a Certificate I, II, or III level qualification.
-You must have a sound level of achievement in non-modified core English and non-modified core math subjects in year 10 to enter the program.
+Students in Year 11 and Year 12 have the opportunity to attend TAFE on a part time basis, in most cases, one day per week to undertake a Certificate I, II, or III level qualification.
+You must have a sound level of achievement in non-modified core English and non-modified core Math subjects in Year 10 to enter a program.
 You will also be required to undertake a pre-assessment in literacy, language and numeracy as part of your enrolment interview.
 You need to identify the program in your Senior Education and Training (SET) Plan.